lightningrodlabs/attestations/README.md

 Cryptographically verifiable claims are quite usefull for a number of scenarios, see: Wiki.

-Interestingly, every entry committe by an agent in a holochain application can be used as a veriable claim, because Holochain keeps track of the signed headers of every entry which include the entry hash.
-Holochain natively validates these headers to ensure data integrity.
+Interestingly, every entry committe by an agent in a holochain application can be used as a veriable claim, because Holochain keeps track of the signed actions of every entry which include the entry hash.
+Holochain natively validates these actions to ensure data integrity.

 By creating a very simple entry of the form: